donaldmears/NCUA_5300_Call_Report_Data/README.md

 There are two py files:

-• **callreportdata.py** pulls the data files from the NCUA website, selects key fields from various tables, and consolidates them into one csv file for all Credit Unions in a particular quarter
+• **callreportdata.py** pulls the data files from the NCUA website, selects key fields from various tables, and consolidates them into one csv file for all Credit Unions for a particular quarter

 • **concat_call_reports.py** concatenates all of the quarterly csv files produced by the callreportdata.py code into a single csv file